SeisPider/Homepage/content/home/about.md

 +++

-Xiao Xiao is a Master Candidate in Geophysics at [University of Science and Technology of China](http://en.ustc.edu.cn/), supervised by Prof. [Lianxing Wen](http://geophysics.geo.sunysb.edu/wen/).
+Xiao Xiao is a graduate student in Geophysics at [University of Science and Technology of China](http://en.ustc.edu.cn/), supervised by Prof. [Lianxing Wen](http://geophysics.geo.sunysb.edu/wen/).